rugbyprof/4663-Cryptography/Assignments/A04/README.md

 - We have already chosen keyword<sub>**1**</sub> to build the square with.
 - We built the square.
-- We can encrypt a message with said polybius square (essentially doubling the text length).
+- We can start the encryption of a message with said polybius square (essentially doubling the text length).

 For the next steps, let us assume we are going to encrypt a single word: **discombobulate** (meaning: to confuse someone).
 This word gets encrypted to: